 The Bangladaar or Gable roof is popularly known as CHALA STYLE (rural Bengal huts) of architecture in Bengal typically with two, four or eight curved edges.
 These roofs are comparatively not luxurious, rather, they are prime examples of how simple traditional thatched-roofs of Bengal are transformed and adopted as a permanent architecture element and a symbol of Bhakti and Revival of Hinduism in Bengal.

 Also known as ek-bangla or twin-hut, it is the most common type of structure that has two sloping roofs with curved cornices meeting at curved ridges.
-In Bengal this form was majorly used for entrance gateways to temple enclosures.
-Jor Bangla Mandir displays excellent example of do-chala roofing.
+In Bengal, this form was majorly used for entrance gateways to temple enclosures.
+Jor Bangla Mandir displays an excellent example of do-chala roofing.

 The Char-chala temples have four rectangular roofs meeting at one point, giving a dome-like structure, The edges and cornices of the chala are ornamented and carved.